SinanGabel/Linux-commands/README.md

 # use > to write to a file and use >> to append to a file
 echo "some text" >  file.txt
 echo "some text" >> file.txt

+# Add text to beginning and/or end of text file_old and output as file_new
+(echo 'some text at beginning' ; cat file_old ; echo 'some text at end') > file_new

+# compare text files line by line => use commands comm or diff depending on usage, see documentation
+man comm
+man diff

 # Ubuntu apt-get command
 # see also: https://help.ubuntu.com/community/AptGet/Howto